Kula Yoga Project Student Guide (for students new to yoga & experienced practitioners new to the ways of Kula)…

 Series holders: Sign in and go change!

-Class card expiration policy: All class cards expire in 6 months, except the new student special which expires in a month.
+Class card expiration policy: All class cards expire in 3 months, except the new student special which expires 14 days from the date of first use.
 (This is a pretty generous policy – so don’t ask for an exception, unless you are in a body cast.)

 What IS ‘Kula Flow’?